LBC-LNBio/pyKVFinder/README.rst

 ======================

-Box Configureation File Template
+Box Configuration File Template
 ================================

-There are two distinct methods for defining the custom 3D grid.
+There are two methods for defining a custom 3D grid in pyKVFinder.

-The first directly defines four vertices (origin, X-axis, Y-axis and Z-axis), the template are displayed above:
+The first directly defines four vertices of the 3D grid (origin, X-axis, Y-axis and Z-axis), the template is shown above:

 .. code-block:: TOML